Classic vs modern

 High Performance for Read and Write Operations

-NoSQL databases are optimized for specific use cases, such as read or write-intensive operations.
-In scenarios where high-performance reads or writes are crucial, NoSQL databases shine.
+Using a noSQL database will benefit specific use cases, such as read or write-intensive operations.
+In scenarios where high-performance reads or writes are crucial, noSQL databases shine.
 Their ability to distribute data across multiple nodes in a cluster ensures efficient data retrieval and storage, making them well-suited for applications that demand low-latency responses.
 It’s important to research a bit around the offerings of each noSQL database system:

 Variety of Data Models